GhassanJar3850/3D-Skydiving-Physics-Simulation/README.md

 ---

 ## X. Contributors
-We welcome contributions!
-Feel free to fork the repo and submit pull requests.
+Any contribution is welcome, Feel free to fork the repo and submit pull requests.

 ---